-Now, what you know what this article is about, let’s dive into the steps involved in giving a TED talk people will reference for generations to come.
+Now that you know about this article let’s dive into the steps involved in giving a TED talk people will reference for generations to come

 1. Speak Boldly and Confidently

-There’s one thing politicians, professional athletes, and paid speakers have in common: they have to speak boldly and exert confidence to perform successfully in their careers.
-For example, a football player could exert confidence through a fearless action taken on the field.
+Politicians, professional athletes, and paid speakers have one thing in common: they must speak boldly and exert confidence to perform successfully in their careers.
+For example, a football player could exert confidence through fearless action taken on the field.
 Meanwhile, he may have to speak boldly in a press conference to exert that same confidence level.

-Martin Luther King Jr. spoke with confidence when he gave his famous “I Have a Dream” speech, and, as a result, thousands gathered to hear what he had to say.
-Therefore, regardless of who you are or where you are going, spoken confidence is the key to gaining influence and getting others to listen to what you have to say.
+Martin Luther King Jr. spoke confidently when he gave his famous “I Have a Dream” speech, and, as a result, thousands gathered to hear what he had to say.
+Therefore, spoken confidence is key to gaining influence and getting others to listen to your words.

-So, if you want to give a TED talk that’s worth listening to, speak as though the entire world is listening.
+So, if you want to give a talk at a TEDx event that’s worth listening to, speak as though the entire world is listening.
 Here’s one exercise you can do that can help you exert more confidence through your spoken word:

 Close your eyes and picture yourself on the edge of a cliff.
 In this scenario, you aren’t afraid of heights.
 You’re far enough back to avoid fear but far enough forward for everyone below to listen to you and take notice.
 Then, take a deep breath and imagine the entire world is standing below the cliff.
 There’s one thing you feel you should tell them.
 You boldly proclaim your idea to the entire world.